Yangyi-Chen/PaperList-Trustworthy-Applications/README.md

 - **On Feature Learning in the Presence of Spurious Correlations;** Pavel Izmailov et al
 - **Debiasing Masks: A New Framework for Shortcut Mitigation in NLU;** Johannes Mario Meissner et al
 - **SHORTCUT LEARNING THROUGH THE LENS OF EARLY TRAINING DYNAMICS;** Nihal Murali et al
+- **Last Layer Re-Training is Sufficient for Robustness to Spurious Correlations;** Polina Kirichenko et al

 ## NLP for Social Good